exercism/jq/concepts/conditionals/introduction.md

 ## Truthiness

 The only "false" values in `jq` are: `false` and `null`.
-Everything else is "true", even the number zero and the empty string/array/object.
+Everything else is "true", even the number zero and the empty string, array and object.

 ## Boolean Operators